 Prior to surgery, surgical technologists help prepare the operating room by setting up instruments, equipment, and sterile drapes.
-Surgical technologists help prepare incision sites and help the surgical team put on sterile gowns and gloves.
+They also get patients ready by preparing incision sites and help the surgical team put on sterile gowns and gloves.
 During surgery, technologists pass instruments and other sterile supplies to surgeons and surgical assistants and help prepare specimens for laboratory analysis.

 Carrington College's Surgical Technology program includes the academic and clinical instruction necessary to perform the duties of a surgical technologist.
 The program comprises the study of microbiology, anatomy, physiology, pharmacology, surgical procedures, instrumentation and techniques, preoperative and post-operative routines, and care of surgical patients.
 Students are expected to participate in a minimum of 120 surgical cases by the end of the program, which culminates in an Associate of Science degree in Surgical Technology.
-Students who successfully complete the Surgical Technology program are eligible for the Certification of Surgical Technologists (CST) through the National Board for Surgical Technology and Surgical Assisting (NBSTSA).